 - The welfare of the child remains paramount.

-- All staff and volunteers working at our school have a responsibility to report concerns to Miss Donoghue (Designated Safeguarding Lead for Child Protection) or to one of the safeguarding deputies.
+- All staff and volunteers working at our school have a responsibility to report concerns to Mrs Wiles (Designated Safeguarding Lead for Child Protection) or to one of the safeguarding deputies.

 Areas of Safeguarding